Henry Chadwick (writer): Promotion of the game

-Chadwick was one of the prime movers in the rise of baseball to its popularity at the turn of the 20th century.
+Chadwick was one of the prime movers in the rise of baseball from the 19th century to its popularity at the turn of the 20th century.
 A keen amateur statistician and professional writer, he helped sculpt the public perception of the game, as well as providing the basis for the records of teams' and players' achievements in the form of baseball statistics.
 He also served on baseball rules committees and influenced the game itself.
 He is sometimes referred to as "the father of baseball" because he facilitated the popularity of the sport in its early days.
+In a more recent view, Schiff suggests that Chadwick was the father of baseball because he nurtured the sport for decades, rather than a claim to have started the American game.

 Early baseball had a provision known as the "bound rule", which held that a fielder could catch a batted ball on one bounce and that it would still be recorded as an out.
 Chadwick was an outspoken critic of the rule for many years, stating that fielders should have to catch a ball on the fly for it to count as an out.
 In 1864, the bound rule was eliminated for balls hit into fair territory.
 The bound rule for foul balls persisted into the 1880s.

 Chadwick edited The Beadle Dime Base-Ball Player, the first annual baseball guide on public sale, as well as the Spalding and Reach annual guides for a number of years and in this capacity promoted the game and influenced the infant discipline of sports journalism.
 In his 1861 Beadle guide, he listed totals of games played, outs, runs, home runs, and strikeouts for hitters on prominent clubs, the first database of its kind.
 His goal was to provide numerical evidence to prove which players helped a team to win.